 - What do we need to start doing?

 - What do we need to stop doing?

 - What do we need to maintain doing?

-- Despite being so precise and efficient, scrum has its own limitations:
+- Despite being so precise and efficient, Scrum has its limitations:

-- Such an extensive framework does not work for teams with members possessing specific skills.
+- Such an extensive framework does not work for team members with specific skills.

 - Such a framework does not fit a few products as they have specialized features.

-This has been a guide to Scrum basics.
-Here we discuss the roles in Scrum, artifacts of a scrum and the various activities of a Scrum.
+This has been a guide to Scrum Basics.
+Here we have discussed the basic concept, roles in Scrum, artifacts of a Scrum, and the various activities of a Scrum.
 You may also look at the following articles to learn more –